 Whether you’re heading out or staying in, warming up before exercise is even more important in winter.
 “Cold weather may make us a bit more susceptible to muscle strains,” Dr Baker says.
 “The best kind of warm-up is a dynamic one, which focuses on a gradual build-up in speed and intensity.
 So if you’re going out for a run, start with a walk, then increase to a brisk walk, then a jog, slow down to do some lunges, go back to a jog, then get on with your run.”

-As well as helping to prevent injury, warming up helps you get the most out of exercise – and it feels great.
+As well as helping to prevent injury, warming up helps to activate your muscles so you can get the most out of exercise – and it feels great.

 6. Find your motivation

 Motivation can dry up fast at this time of year, so give yourself a powerful incentive to carry on.
 ‘I want stronger arms’ might sound fairly convincing, but psychological research shows that extrinsic, or appearance-based motivators like that simply don’t cut it.
 Instead, try to find something that speaks to you at a deeper, emotional level.
 ‘I want to be fit enough to play soccer with my daughter when she’s older’ or ‘I’d love to do a seven-day trek with friends – and not be the one everyone has to wait for’ are good intrinsic reasons that’ll get you into your workout gear and out the door.

 7. Stay hydrated

 It might be chilly out, but you’ll still sweat during workouts, so take a water bottle with you and sip from it before, during and after physical activity.
 Even mild dehydration can cause fatigue, headaches, trouble concentrating and mood changes.
 And don’t forget to look after your skin too, by moisturising after you work out.
 Cold air and heated gyms can dehydrate you.